 This section requests information concerning your export practices and prices to Australia.
 You should include costs incurred beyond ex-factory.
-Export prices are usually assessed at FOB point, but the Commission may also compare prices at the ex factory level.
+Export prices are usually assessed at FOB point, but the Commission may also compare prices at the ex-factory level.

-You should report prices of all goods under consideration (the goods) shipped to Australia during the investigation period.
+You should report prices of all goods under consideration (the goods) shipped to Australia during the review period (1 January 2016 to 31 December 2016).